 You know the saying: “When the going gets tough, the tough get going.”
 COVID-19 sure has made times tough for all of us right now.
 And while it’s important to take our time to absorb what’s happening around us, it’s also vital to get up and keep moving forward.
+Read more to see ways to avoid cutting your marketing budget.

 Unfortunately, during times of crisis, organizations must look to areas where they can save money.
 The first place business owners and nonprofit directors look when cutting back is, you guessed it, marketing.
 We get why that’s a common reaction.
 But we’d also like to explain why a strong marketing presence is a GOOD thing in this right now.